Do you like a larger-than-life, miraculous healing story? Well if you do, then my arteriovenus malformation (AVM) story should be right up your alley!

 I like to be open and real.
-I want people to know and see the true me.
-My Story is part of me.
+I want people to know and see the true me on this blog.
+My AVM story is part of me.
+Although this is just one event, it has significantly impacted my life, and I hope to encourage you by telling it.

 I was born with an arteriovenus malformation (AVM), located in the right frontal lobe of my brain.
 I first began seeing signs that something was not right on my senior trip near the end of my senior year of high school.
-I would experience a climbing, numbing sensation in my left arm that would begin in my thumb and forefinger then travel up through my arm to my neck and tongue.
+Every once in a while, a climbing, numbing sensation would walk up my left arm.
+It would begin in my thumb and forefinger then travel up through my arm to my neck and tongue.

 I now know these sensations to be localized seizures caused by the AVM.
 At the time, my parents and I thought it was a blood sugar issue.
 My brother is a diabetic, the only major medical condition in my family, so that was our only thought.